KrammerMat/Group1_Abgabe/README.md

    4.2 Create a file named `response.html` where the data of the requested stock symbol is retrieved and visualized.

    4.3.
-Create a file name `error.html` which will offer an error message in case the api response is empty.
+Create a file name `base.html` which defines the ccs style sheet for the html pages including the error handling

 5. Create a free user account on [PythonAnywhere](https://www.pythonanywhere.com/).